11 min read

 What hasn’t changed

-That is the part I would explain to the 2018 version of myself, if I could: the AI model improving by three orders of magnitude does not collapse the system around it; it expands the system.
+That is the part I would explain to the 2018 version of myself, if I could: the AI model improving by a huge magnitude does not collapse the system around it; it expands the system.
 Mediocre models force simple architectures because nothing else works.
 Capable models force complex architectures because they make ambitious products possible, and ambitious products have surface area.

 Comments